-RALEIGH — November 8, 2019 — Miller Monroe & Plyler, PLLC is pleased to announce that Robert B. Rader, III joined the firm’s litigation practice.
+RALEIGH — November 8, 2019 — Miller Monroe Holton & Plyler, PLLC is pleased to announce that Robert B. Rader, III joined the firm’s litigation practice.
 Rob is a graduate of North Carolina State University (B.A., Political Science) and the University of North Carolina at Chapel Hill School of Law.
-Rob’s primary areas of practice will […]
+Rob’s primary areas of practice […]

 On November 3, 2006, Michelle Fisher Young, 29, was bludgeoned to death in her Cary home, where she lived with her husband, Jason Lynn Young, and their two-year-old daughter.
 Jason Young was charged with her murder.
 The medical examiner testified that Michelle was hit in her head and body at least 30 times with “a […]